Salomon Quest 4 GTX

 |Salomon Quest 4 GTX||$230||Midweight||2 lb.
 14.2 oz.||Yes (Gore-Tex)||Leather / textile|

-Scarpa’s Zodiac Plus GTX is another boot often considered alongside the Quest, and for good reason: it’s stiff, very grippy, and offers excellent support and stability for difficult hikes and backpacking trips.
+Scarpa’s Zodiac Plus GTX is another boot often considered alongside the Quest, and for good reason: It’s stiff, very grippy, and offers excellent support and stability for difficult hikes and backpacking trips.
 Like the Renegade above, the Zodiac Plus is also lighter than the Quest at 2 pounds 6.4 ounces, although it’s noticeably stiffer and less cushioned.
-In the end, this rigid feel is what bumps the Zodiac Plus down on our hiking boot list, but it’s nevertheless a mountain-ready design at a low weight.
+In the end, this rigid feel is what bumps the Zodiac Plus down on our hiking boot list (along with its steep $329 price tag), but it’s nevertheless a mountain-ready design at a low weight.
 If you don’t mind the slight bump in heft, however, we prefer the more padded and comfortable feel of the Quest.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!